dewi-alliance/hotspot-manufacturers/manthink-light_hotspots.md

 - Bluetooth: BT V4.1 EDR in GDO31x and GDI31x
 - GPS Module: Surpport BDS/GPS/GLONASS ,
 ## Manufacturing Information
-We choose reliable and world famous electronic components suppliers and industry-leading pcb manufactures to guarantee the quality of our products.We also developed automated production and test to ensure our productivity.
-For the past 7 years,we have supplied 2000,000 end-devices,15,000 gateways and 30+ servers to our customers.
+- We have built and delivered radio hardware products before.
+- We have built gateways before.
+- We have make 15000 gateways.
+- We sourcing our components from local distributor.
-     We have ability to produce more than 100k modules and 10k gateways per month
+- We have ability to produce more than 100k modules and 10k gateways per month.
 ## Proof of Identity
 To be submitted privately to DeWi.
 ## Budget & Capital